-D. Instructions
+C. Instructions

 - a.
 Set up your table in a public place or get permission from an owner - b.
-Tape a poster to the front of the table and place your materials on top make sure your poster says "ACT for America" - c.
+Tape a poster to the front of the table and place your materials on top - make sure your poster says "ACT for America" - c.
 Actively engage with people as they walk near your table - i.
 "Have you heard about the Open Eyes Save Lives campaign?" - ii.
 "How do you feel about securing the border?" - iii.
-"Do you feel safer after 9/11?" - iv.
+"Do you feel about MS13 gang?" - iv.
 "Have you heard of ACT for America?" - d.
 Use the engagement question to get people to stop and talk with you - e.
 Introduce yourself and tell people why you are there - f.
-Ask people to sign your petition and inform them that ACT For America will deliver these to Members of Congress
+Ask people to sign your petition and inform them that ACT For America will deliver these to Members of Congress - g.
+Take Photos - h.
+Take pictures of your table with ACT for America flyers and selfies with any of the people who sign your petition - i.
+Send your photos to pictures@actforamerica.org with a caption

-E. Take Photos
+Helpful Tips

-- a.
-Take pictures of your table with ACT For America flyers and selfies with any of the people who sign your petition - b.
-Send your photos to pictures@actforamerica.org with a caption - F. Helpful Tips - a.
-Be friendly, polite, and non-confrontational - b.
-When talking with people, make sure to stand in front of the table. - c.
-Ask everyone who walks by a question never expect people to talk to you first.
+- · Be friendly, polite, and non-confrontational - When talking with people, make sure to stand in front of the table. - Ask everyone who walks by a question never expect people to talk to you first.

-Gather Petitions:
+Gather Petitions

-For 2018, ACT For America is focused on 5 main activism campaigns: Secure Our Borders, Back the Blue, Human Rights, Free Speech, and Open Eyes Save Lives.
-We also have advocate for other issues, such as energy independence and supporting Israel.
+For 2020, ACT For America is focused on a variety of activism campaigns from: Secure Our Borders, Back the Blue to Made in The USA.
+We also have advocate for other issues, such as exposing socialism and immigration reform.
 Gathering petitions not only allows us to grow public support for these issues, but we can also put pressure on elected officials by delivering petitions to their offices.